Skip to contents

 bbox

-The bounding box (viewbox) used to limit the search.
-It can be a numeric vector of longitude (x) and latitude (y) in the form (xmin, ymin, xmax, ymax), or a sf or sfc object.
+A bounding box (viewbox) used to limit the search.
+Supply a numeric vector of longitude (x) and latitude (y) in the form (xmin, ymin, xmax, ymax), an sf object or an sfc object.
 See Details.

 amenity

-A character (or a vector of characters) with the amenities to be geocoded, for example c("pub", "restaurant").
+A character vector of amenities to look up, for example c("pub", "restaurant").
 See osm_amenities.

 limit